MoPrince/MoPrince/README.md

 - 👋 Hi, I’m @MoPrince aka Mo
-- I am a Electrical and Control System Engineer
+- I am an Electrical and Control System Engineer
 - I’m looking to collaborate on TinyML or any elegant projects.
 Feel free to reach out
 - You can reach me on
     Email: moaidmalosta@gmail.com